Call for Speakers

-StormCon is the only North American event dedicated exclusively to stormwater and surface-water professionals across the continent: municipal stormwater and public works managers, industrial stormwater managers, engineering consultants, regulatory personnel, watershed management professionals, and others concerned with stormwater and surface-water quality.
+StormCon is North America’s most tightly focused event dedicated exclusively to stormwater and surface water professionals around the globe: municipal stormwater and public works managers, industrial stormwater managers, engineering consultants, regulatory personnel, watershed management professionals, and others concerned with stormwater and surface-water quality.

-Forester Media Inc., publisher of Stormwater magazine, is seeking presentations for presentation at StormCon 2019, which will take place in Atlanta, GA, August 18 – 22, 2019.
+Forester Media, Inc., publisher of Stormwater magazine, is seeking presentations for StormCon 2019, which will take place in Atlanta, GA, on August 18–22, 2019.
 The conference will feature six program tracks, described below.

-Presentations for StormCon 2019 will be 40 minutes long, including a question-and-answer period.
+Presentations for StormCon will be 40 minutes long, including a question-and-answer session.

 Stormwater Infrastructure and Best Management Practices

-This track presents examples of how structural and nonstructural best management practices (BMPs) are being used—with case studies and performance data—including combinations of BMPs to achieve water-quality goals.
+Presents examples of how structural and nonstructural best management practices (BMPs) are being used—with case studies and performance data—including combinations of BMPs to achieve water-quality goals.
 It also deals with “gray” stormwater infrastructure and conveyance systems: inlets, pipes, tunnels, and other detention facilities.
-Please note that there is a separate conference track specifically dealing with green infrastructure practices and installations.
+Topics in this track include:

 - Sizing and designing detention and conveyance systems